Data protection

 Duration of data storage

-The data processed by you through Matomo is visible to us for 14 months.
+We can view the data processed by Matomo for 14 months.

-You may revoke your consent at any time with future effect in our cookie consent tool by clicking on the fingerprint button, which you will find at the bottom right-hand corner of every Reuschlaw web page, thus accessing our cookie consent tool.
-Then select the checkbox for the data processing operation for which you wish to revoke your consent.
+You can withdraw the consent you have given at any time with effect for the future in our Cookie Consent Tool by clicking the fingerprint button, which you will find at the bottom right of every reuschlaw website page, thus calling up our Cookie Consent Tool.
+You can then deselect the checkbox for the data processing for which you wish to withdraw your consent.

-We use the service MapTiler on our website.
-The provider is MapTiler AG, Höfnerstrasse 98, Unterägeri, Zug 6314, Switzerland.
+We use the MapTiler service on our website.
+The provider of this service is MapTiler AG, Höfnerstrasse 98, Unterägeri, Zug 6314, Switzerland.

-MapTiler enables the display of map material on our website.
-The integration of the map material serves to improve geographical representation and simplify the search of our office locations.
-IP addresses of MapTiler Cloud visitors are stored only for a limited time (maximum of 20 minutes) and then automatically deleted.
+The MapTiler service enables the display of map material on our website.
+The integration of the map material helps to improve the geographical display and makes it easier to find our law firm locations.
+The IP addresses of MapTiler cloud visitors are only stored for a limited time, a maximum of 20 minutes, and are then destroyed automatically.
 The collection and short-term storage are necessary for logging security-related activities on the MapTiler infrastructure.
-How you use the map itself is not captured by MapTiler.
-Further information on data protection at MapTiler can be found here: www.maptiler.com/privacy-policy/index.html.
+MapTiler does not record how you use the map itself.
+Further information on data protection by MapTiler is available at: www.maptiler.com/privacy-policy/index.html.

 6. Social media sites